Coexistion/coexistion/README.md

     - Workers who have verified their identities can take up anonymization roles to obfuscate client information before passing on work requests to other workers in the system.

 14. **Economic Policy & Pay Adjustment**:
-    - **Valuer Roles** decide on economic parameters, including token exchange rates, salary distributions and amount reserved for entrepreneurial efforts.
-Innovation is only a role in this system.
+    - **Valuer Roles** decide on economic parameters, including token exchange rates, salary distributions and amount reserved for growth efforts.
+Roles exist for research and innovation in this system.

 15. **Peer Review & Performance Monitoring**:
     - Worker performance is continuously monitored by multiple randomly selected peers, ensuring accountability.